-Plasma lipid peroxidation intermediates were not measured due to our previous findings where only minimal changes in TBARS (thiobarbituric acid reactive substances) levels during clamps were observed (Kyselová et al 2002).
-Non-significant changes of malondialdehyde levels were also observed in type 2 diabetics during hyperinsulinemic clamp (Bravi et al 2006).
+measured because only minimal changes in TBARS (thiobarbituric acid reactive substances) levels during clamps were observed in our previous study (Kyselová et al. 2002).
+Non-significant changes of malondialdehyde levels were also observed in type 2 diabetics during hyperinsulinemic clamp (Bravi et al. 2006).

-Baseline GSH/GSSG ratios as a marker of intracellular oxidative stress in hHTG rats were significantly higher then those in control Wistar rats.
-These changes are probably caused by chronic activation of antioxidant mechanisms in insulinoresistant animals where higher production of reactive oxygen species is present.
+Baseline GSH/GSSG ratios as a marker of intracellular oxidative stress in hHTG rats were significantly higher than those in control Wistar rats.
+These changes are probably caused by chronic activation of antioxidant mechanisms in insulin-resistant animals in which higher production of reactive oxygen species is present.
 GSH/GSSG ratios remained higher in hHTG rats during the clamps regardless of insulin infusion.
 The insulin infusion in hHTG rats was capable to increase GSH/GSSG ratio much higher above values reached without insulin.
 Moreover, insulin infusion was capable of reversing observed decrease of GSH/GSSG ratio induced by hyperglycemia.
-In contrary, no significant changes in GSH/GSSG ratios were observed in Wistar rats, model of normal metabolic conditions.
+On the contrary, no significant changes in GSH/GSSG ratios were observed in Wistar rats with normal metabolism.

-These changes could be explained by insulin infusion, because insulin suppresses proinflammatory transcription factors (Dandona et al 2001, Aljada et al 2002), ROS generation, and the expression of p47^{phox} which is a key component of NADPH oxidase, enzyme that generates the superoxide radical (Dandona et al 2001, Van den Berghe et al 2001).
-Other important effects of insulin are vasodilatation and inhibition of platelet aggregation (Grover et al 1995, Steinberg et al 1994, Trovati et al 1994).
-These effects are mediated by an increase in nitric oxide (NO) release and NO synthase activity in the endothelium and the platelet (Aljada et al 2000, Zeng et al 1996).
+These changes could be explained by insulin infusion, because insulin suppresses proinflammatory transcription factors (Dandona et al. 2001, Aljada et al. 2002), ROS generation, and the expression of $p47^{phox}$ which is a key component of NADPH oxidase, enzyme that generates the superoxide radicals (Dandona et al. 2001, Van den Berghe et al. 2001).
+Other important effects of insulin are vasodilatation and inhibition of platelet aggregation (Steinberg et al. 1994, Trovati et al. 1994, Grover et al. 1995).
+These effects are mediated by an increase in nitric oxide (NO) release and NO synthase activity in the endothelium and the platelet (Zeng and Quon 1996, Aljada et al. 2000).